openfcci/vagrant-drupal-cms/readme.md

 Setup boxen from [https://github.com/openfcci/our-boxen][4] or manually install the requirements:

 1. Install [vagrant][1] and [virtualbox][2].
 If you're on mavericks it will complain about unsigned kexts when you install virtualbox.
 It appears to work anyways.
+    - You should not use 4.3, its extremely slow.
+Use the latest from the 4.2 series.
 2. Install the plugin vagrant-mountcommand `vagrant plugin install vagrant-mountcommand`
 3. Install the plugin vagrant-cachier `vagrant plugin install vagrant-cachier`
 4. You'll need to clone this into the same directory as fcc-drupal-cms.
 This expects fcc-drupal-cms to be in a directory named fcc-drupal-cms.